Tyler Kolek (basketball)

-Tyler Kolek (born March 27, 2001) is an American college basketball player for Marquette Golden Eagles of the Big East Conference.
-He previously played for the George Mason Patriots.
+Tyler John Kolek (born March 27, 2001) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
+He played college basketball for the George Mason Patriots and the Marquette Golden Eagles.
+Kolek was drafted as the 34th pick in the 2024 NBA draft by the Portland Trail Blazers, but was traded to the Knicks on draft night.

-Early life and high school
+Early life and high school career

-Kolek grew up in Cumberland, Rhode Island and initially attended Cumberland High School.
-He transferred to St. George's School prior to the start of his junior year.
+Kolek grew up in Cumberland, Rhode Island, and initially attended Cumberland High School.
+He transferred to St. George's School prior to the start of his senior year.
 Kolek was named the Rhode Island Gatorade Boys Basketball Player of the Year as a junior after averaging 18.6 points, 8.4 rebounds, 2.8 assists, and 2.5 steals per game.
-He committed to play college basketball at George Mason over offers from Elon, Northeastern, Holy Cross, and Vermont.
+He committed to playing college basketball for George Mason over offers from Elon, Northeastern, Holy Cross, and Vermont.

 College career

 Kolek began his college career at George Mason.
 He was named the Atlantic 10 Conference Rookie of the Year as a freshman after averaging 10.8 points, 3.6 rebounds, and 2.3 assists per game.
-Following the end of the season, Kolek entered the NCAA transfer portal.
+Following the end of the season, head coach Dave Paulsen was fired and Kolek entered the NCAA transfer portal.

 Kolek ultimately transferred to Marquette.
 He averaged 6.7 points per game and led the Big East Conference with 5.9 assists per game in his first season with the Golden Eagles.
 Kolek was named the Big East Player of the Year and first team All-Big East as a junior.
 He was also named the Most Outstanding Player of the 2023 Big East tournament after averaging 18.7 points, seven rebounds, and five assists in the three games.
+Kolek averaged 12.9 points, 7.5 assists, 4.1 rebounds, and 1.8 steals over 36 games on the season.

+Kolek was named the preseason Big East Player of the Year as well as to multiple preseason All-American teams entering his senior season.

+Professional career

+New York / Westchester Knicks (2024–present)

+Kolek was selected with the 34th overall pick in the 2024 NBA draft by the Portland Trail Blazers, however, he was subsequently traded to the New York Knicks in exchange for the draft rights of Dani Díez and second-round picks in 2027, 2029, and 2030.
+On July 5, 2024, he signed with the Knicks.

+Kolek made his NBA debut on October 22, 2024, in a 132–109 loss to the Boston Celtics, scoring 3 points.
+Throughout his rookie season, he has been assigned several times to the Westchester Knicks.

+On January 1, 2025, Kolek appeared in a rare double-header for the Knicks and their G League team, the Westchester Knicks.
+Kolek scored 36 points and 11 assists for the Westchester Knicks and just hours later scored 2 points and 4 assists for the New York Knicks.
+Jalen Brunson and Josh Hart have nicknamed him “The Michael Jordan of Rhode Island”.